rzhang0716/Data-Science/Database-SQL/Readme.md

 return
 (select distinct salary from Employee order by salary desc limit 1 offset M);
 end;

+#### Question #178:Write an SQL query to rank the scores.
+The ranking should be calculated according to the following rules: The scores should be ranked from the highest to the lowest.
+If there is a tie between two scores, both should have the same ranking.
+After a tie, the next ranking number should be the next consecutive integer value.
+In other words, there should be no holes between ranks.
+Return the result table ordered by score in descending order.

+select score, (select count(distinct score) from Scores where score >= s1.score) as "rank" from Scores s1 order by s1.score desc;

 #### Question #181: Write an SQL query to find the employees who earn more than their managers.
 select e1.name as Employee from Employee e1 join Employee e2 on e1.managerId = e2.id where e1.salary > e2.salary;